elhammardaneh/Offshore-Platform-Service-Routing-and-Scheduling/README.md

 - `instances/` - 12 core benchmark instances, based on two files 'facilities' and 'vehicles', each with:
   - A planning horizon of 1 week (168 hourly time points)
   - Modified demand and operating times to accommodate quantity-dependent unloading
-- `solutions/` – Optimal or near-optimal solutions obtained using our exact method
+- `solutions/` – Optimal or near-optimal solutions obtained using our exact method, separated by folders for each instance
 - `README.md` – This file

 ## 🧪 Instance Generation Details